ArtBlocks/artblocks-docs/creator-onboarding/factory-checklist.md

 ## If Dutch Auction

 * Dutch auction prices will need to be manually changed by the artist every 5 minutes.
+To change the token price during a dutch auction, you will need to adjust the 'price per token' field and click Submit.
 * If using a dutch auction drop mechanic, send in the tx 30 seconds before the 5 minute mark.
 You will want to use 2x or more what is suggested as high gas on https://etherscan.io/gastracker), but please keep an eye on gas as there are times when gas can spike, in which case you will need to speed up the tx.

 ## Rarities